© Crown copyright 2020

 5. Cover your coughs and sneezes

 Cover your mouth and nose with a disposable tissue when you cough or sneeze.
-Carers of others undergoing testing for 2019-nCoV infection should use disposable tissues to wipe away any mucus or phlegm after they have sneezed or coughed.
+Carers of others undergoing testing for COVID-19 infection should use disposable tissues to wipe away any mucus or phlegm after they have sneezed or coughed.

 Dispose of tissues into a plastic waste bag (see note 10. below for managing rubbish), and immediately wash your hands with soap and water for at least 20 seconds rinse and dry thoroughly.
 Carers should wash their hands as well as helping the person they are caring for following coughing or sneezing